internetarchive/iari/README.development.md

 * a _pdf_ endpoint which extracts links both from annotations and free text from PDFs.
 * a _xhtml_ endpoint which extracts links both from any XHTML-page.

-# Limitations

-See known limitations under each endpoint below.

-# Supported Wikipedias

-Currently we support a handful of the 200+ language versions of Wikipedia but we plan on extending the support to all Wikipedia language versions and you can help us by submitting sections to search for references in issues and pull requests.

-We also would like to support non-Wikimedia wikis using MediaWiki in the future and perhaps also any webpage on the internet with outlinks (e.g. news articles).

-## Wikipedia templates

-English Wikipedia for example has hundreds of special reference templates in use and a handful of widely used generic templates.
-WARI exposes them all when found in a reference.

 ## Reference types detected by the ArticleAnalyzer